Images of Sun Prairie Utilities Linnerud facility, taken by Emmons Business Interiors.

 SPU Facility LEED Strategies

-Rapid community growth, tripling in population over the past 50 years, prompted Sun Prairie Utilities (SPU) to build a new facility to better serve its customers.
+Rapid community growth, tripling in population over the past 50 years, prompted Sun Prairie Utilities (SPU) to build a new facility to better serve its 39,419 residents.
 The two-story, 82,250-square-foot office and warehouse replaces a 50-year-old, 19,000-square-foot facility and offsite storage.
-Designed through an integrative process with the help of Kueny Architects, LLC, the building centralizes services, enhances security, improves energy efficiency, and supports reliable operations for at least the next 20 years.
+Designed through an integrative process with the help of Kueny Architects, LLC, the building centralizes services, enhances security, improves energy efficiency, and supports reliable operations for the next 30-50 years.
 The facility includes expanded vehicle maintenance and storage, modern workspaces, and an improved customer experience with a drive-up window and after-hours drop box.
 Office spaces feature customer service areas, community meeting rooms, training spaces, and employee wellness amenities.
 The landscaped site includes bike storage, EV charging, and outdoor employee areas, demonstrating SPU’s commitment to sustainability, innovation, and community well-being.

 Strategies and ResultsSUN PRAIRIE UTILITIES SUN PRAIRIE, WI 58% energy savings 70% renewable energy 36% water savings LEED® Facts Sun Prairie Utilities Sun Praire, WI LEED® BD+C: New Construction v4 (Seeking) LEED Gold certification 2026 Gold 60/110* Integrative Process 1/1 Location & Transportation 5/16 Sustainable Sites 4/10 Water Efficiency 6/11 Energy & Atmosphere 28/33 Materials & Resources 6/13 Indoor Environmental Quality 7/16 Innovation 6/6 Regional Priorities 3/4 *Out of a possible 110 points The information provided is based on that stated in the LEED® project certification submittals.
 USGBC and Chapters do not warrant or represent the accuracy of this information.
 Each building’s actual performance is based on its unique design, construction, operation, and maintenance.
 Energy efficiency and sustainable results will vary.